scarlosteixeira/react-weather/weather-app/src/README.md

 Handle html elements with bootstrap to make screen transitions smoother.

-Implement a layout closer to the original design from openWeather app.
+Implement a layout closer to the original design from the openWeather app.

 Implement a .env file to keep the API keys safe.